 IMAGINE: We're hanging a shelf on a wall.
 We begin by hammering in the nails.
 Then we hook the shelf on the newly set nails - naturally expecting the nails to hold the weight of both shelf and books.
 We place the books on the shelf.
 It looks good.
 We smile and let go.
 Woe!
 The shelf and all the books come crashing down around our toes! ---Yep, we've all been there.
 Sometimes those pesky little nails just won't hold the weight they're intended to support and one starts to wonder, "Where do I go from here?"
 The answer - Wall Anchors.

-There are many different types of wall anchors that can be used on drywall.
+There are many different types of wall anchors and picture hanging hardware that can be used on drywall.
 Today, we are bringing you three must-have wall anchors to help you hang like a pro.

 Wall Anchor #1: Plastic Expansion Anchors

 Plastic Expansion Wall Anchors are the most commonly used of the three.
 They are available in different sizes, designs, and even colors.
 The larger the anchor means the larger the screw that will be needed.
 The larger screw gives the shelf a greater weight holding capacity.
 But this type of anchor needs a little help - adding a few extra steps to the hanging process.
 To begin, there must be an existing hole in which to insert the anchor.
 This can be done with a drill and an old, worn drill bit.
 You don't want to use your brand new drill bit, as drywall is very abrasive and could dull that bit from the get go.
 Once the hole is drilled, the anchor can be tapped in with a hammer, followed by the screw you'll use for the actual hanging.
 Plastic expansion anchors are best used with lighter frames, shelves, etc.